Home

 3) The grade EX (Exemption) is given to students who are exempt from some of the courses in the curriculum.

-However, in certain cases it is possible to extend this time lim it till the first day of the next online registration period, which requires the recommendation of the program coordinator concerned and the approval of the academic board on which the undergraduate program concerned is represented.
-The grade I is converted into FF or U automatically if it is not converted to a letter grade before the deadline.
+4) The grade I (Incomplete) is given to students who cannot complete the course requirements by the end of the semester or the summer school for a valid reason which is accepted by the course instructor.
+The grade I is converted to a letter grade within one week after the scheduled submission deadline for the semester and summer school grades.
+However, in certain cases it is possible to extend this time limit till the first day of the next registration period, which requires the recommendation of the program coordinator concerned and the approval of the academic board on which the undergraduate program concerned is represented.
+The grade I is converted to FF or U automatically if it is not converted to a letter grade before the deadline.
 The dates concerning the grade I are specified on the academic calendar.

 Submitting and announcing grades and correcting errors in grading

-ARTICLE 25 - (1) The semester final grades are submitted by course instructors on the dates stated in the academic calendar.
+(1) The semester final grades are submitted by course instructors on the dates stated in the academic calendar.

 Repeating courses